 If you have access to a studio and are interested in taking custom photos, just keep these tips in mind while you set the scene.
 If you’re working with existing content, you can always manipulate the photo first to boost the contrast or change the background color.

-For this tutorial, I’m going to cover two methods you can use for creating a duotone image in Photoshop.
-The first is the built-in Photoshop option (works fine, but not my favorite) and the second uses a gradient map (my preferred method).
-I’ll be using this stock photo from Pexels.
+For the rest of the tutorial, I’m going to cover two methods you can use to manually create a duotone image in Photoshop.
+The first is the built-in Photoshop option (works fine, but not my favorite) and the second uses a gradient map (my preferred method, unless you’re using our free action of course!).

 Once you’re ready, load your image into Photoshop and create a duplicate layer of the photo.
 By editing the duplicate (instead of the original, bottom layer), you’ll always have an unedited version of the photo to fall back on.

-Ready to create a duotone in Photoshop?
+Ready to create a duotone image in Photoshop?
 Let’s get started.

 How to use the default Photoshop duotone option

 When you select this option, a couple notifications are going to pop up.
-The first asks if you want to flatten the image before changing the color mode.
+The first asks if you want to flatten the image or merge the layers before changing the color mode.
 If you have a lot of layers, the color change could affect how things display (in which case flattening could be helpful for preserving your work), but in this case, don’t worry about flattening the image.
+If you want the original copy, don’t merge your layers.

 The next notification asks if you want to discard color information.
 You’ll have to do this in order to use the default duotone option, so go ahead and click “Discard.”